-- Promote economic growth in the state and among our employees - Deliver cost effective and efficient services - Enhance quality of life; Increase educational opportunity - Administer laws fairly and equitably - Improve service efficiency and effectiveness - Increase professionalism

-2. Major Achievements from Past Year (Details reported in Section III, category 7)

-- a.
-Expanded issuance of registration and decals by counties by adding 1 additional participating county for a total of 24. - b.
-Continued to find ways to increase participation in the EVR program. - c.
+- Promote economic growth in the state and among our employees - Deliver cost effective and efficient services - Enhance quality of life; Increase educational opportunity - Administer laws fairly and equitably - Improve service efficiency and effectiveness - Increase professionalism - 2.
+Major Achievements from Past Year (Details reported in Section III, category 7) - a.
+Expanded issuance of registration and decals by counties by adding 6 additional participating counties for a total of 30. - b.
+Continued improvements and expansion of our Electronic Vehicle Registration (EVR) program. - c.
 Expanded program to administer driver knowledge tests through area high schools - d.
 Maintained reduced statewide customer wait times - e.
-Expanded the functionality of the Automobile Liability Insurance Reporting System (ALIR) - f.
+Expanded the functionality of the Automobile Liability Insurance Reporting System (ALIR).
+The uninsured motorist rate has fallen from an estimated 23% in 2003 to 8% this FY. - f.
 Continued with development of an Employee Career Path - g.
-Piloted Manager Training Program - h.
-Expanded Fraud Detection Program - i.
-Completed reissue of the "Palmetto" plate with the new "Sunrise" plate - j.
-Began development of a new IFTA/IRP system that would make transaction processing more efficient and would allow for on-line credentialing by Motor Carriers. - k.
-Began development of system that would interface with National Motor Vehicle Titling and Registration system (NMVTIS)
+Expanded Fraud Detection Program - h.
+Completed reissue of the "Palmetto" plate with the new "Sunrise" plate - i.
+Completed implementation of a new IFTA/IRP system that would make transaction processing more efficient and would allow for on-line credentialing by Motor Carriers. - j.
+Completed development, testing and implementation of enhancements to our computer system to exchange title information with the with National Motor Vehicle Titling and Registration system (NMVTIS) - k.
+Initiated projects to replace and improve our knowledge and skills (road) testing computer systems. - 1.
+Initiated a project to replace and improve the security and integrity of our current SC driver's license and ID card - m.
+Successfully implemented new Facial Recognition system to detect/deter fraud and assist law enforcement agencies with investigations - n.
+Successfully implemented changes to support and populate the state's new Organ Donor Registry